cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 * **Target:** Go SDK

 The [Go SDK](https://github.com/cloudevents/sdk-go) has multiple outdated dependencies with known vulnerabilities.
-The open-source snyk tool automatically audited each module.
-Due to time constraints and ease of remediation, manual review of exploitability within the SDK's context was skipped.
+The open-source Snyk tool automatically audited each module.
+Due to time constraints and ease of remediation, a manual review of exploitability within the SDK's context was skipped.

 ##### [Go SDK] Downcasting of 64-bit integer